-Unsalted butter: Gives richness and helps bind the dough together.
+Unsalted butter: Adds richness and flavor while keeping the dough soft.

 Powdered sugar: Sweetens the dough and is also used for dusting the finished cookies.

-Dulce de leche: A creamy, caramel-like filling that is sandwiched between the cookies.
+Dulce de leche: A creamy caramel spread used as the filling between the cookies.

 Technique Tip for Making Alfajores